Should I contact the WJU Human Resource Department if I am seeking employment at the University?

 If I am interviewed, what additional documents will I need to complete?

-All interviewed candidates will complete an Authorization to Obtain an Investigative Consumer Report and/or Consumer Credit Report Disclosure form.
-Background screenings will be done on final candidates only.
+All final candidates will complete an Authorization to Obtain an Investigative Consumer Report and/or Consumer Credit Report Disclosure form.

 If I am hired, what additional documents will I need to complete to be eligible to work at WJU?

 Staff and Faculty: In order to comply with the Immigration Reform and Control Act, (1986) it is necessary to establish your identity and employment eligibility.
 You are required to present original documents.
 For example: United States Passport, Alien Registration Card, a valid visa or Drivers License and Birth Certificate.
 A complete list of acceptable documents is available from the Human Resources department.